Tuition payments and all things money

 You can opt to have your earnings go toward your tuition on the same form you use to sign up for direct deposit.
 We'll help you take care of it on move-in day.
 If you don’t apply your work study wages to tuition, you'll receive payment for your earnings each month, which you can use to help cover indirect costs like books or travel.

-To be eligible to work on campus, you must fill out an I-9 form, a W-4 form, and an earnings authorization.
+To be eligible to work on campus, you must fill out an I-9 form, a W-4 form, and an earnings authorization form.
 Don't worry about completing these forms before arriving on campus; the Payroll Office will explain the details on move-in day.
 For that, you will need to bring the identification documents listed below.
 You will complete this paperwork in Pearson’s Hall right after you get your college ID photo taken.

 Once your paperwork is processed, you’ll get an Employment Authorization Card in your campus mailbox.
 Without this card, you won’t be able to begin working.